-To observe the direct link between atmosphere and land surface we make use of the scanning capability of our lidar instruments.
-With low elevation scanning lidar measurements we are able to observe surface layer profiles of horizontal wind, humidity content, and temperature (Späth et al., 2022).
-Figure 8 demonstrates humidity measurements with the scanning WV DIAL across the agricultural fields to the north-western direction.
-The scan direction and a photograph are shown in Figure 8 (A).
-For the measurement the lidar scanning unit (Figure 8 (A)) moved with 0.2°s^{-1} for a 90° angle range and the data were analysed with 10 s and 67.5 m temporal and spatial resolutions, respectively.
-The measurement was performed on 20 October 2020 at 14:16 UTC.
-The plot in Figure 8 (B) shows four layers in the lowest 0.5 km of which the highest WV content is found in the lowest layer close to the ground and decreasing humidity content in the layers above.
-The lowest layer shows spatial variations along the scan axis with a lower humidity content at 500 to 600 m and an increase at 650 m.
-It is noteworthy that the high resolution of the WV DIAL measurement to be as sensitive as to resolve variabilities of less than 1 gm-3.
-As the atmosphere is moistening from the surface, we can relate the structures close to the surface to land-surface properties as explained by Späth et al. (2016).
-Being already in autumn and most of the fields were harvested we make use of the WaTSeN stations.
-Here we measure the water content of the soil as indication for the potential of evaporation and transpiration at the land-surface.
-In Figure 8 (C) the soil water content of the WaTSeN stations HFH 1-9 is given with respect to the distance to the WVDIAL.
-The course of the soil water content in Figure 8 (C) shows a minimum at 550 m distance and a maximum of water content at 700 m.
-This agrees with the behaviour of the atmospheric humidity observed with the lidar in the atmosphere above.
+Figure 7.
+Correlation of the mixing layer height MLH with the surface sensible and latent heat fluxes (S_0 and L_0) and the net radiation (Q_n).
+The color indicates the time of the day.

+the scan axis with a lower humidity content at 500 to 600 m and an increase at 650 m.
+It is noteworthy that the high resolution of the WV DIAL measurement means that it is as sensitive to resolve variabilities of less than 1 gm^{-3} as it is to higher values.
+As the atmosphere is moistening from the surface, we can relate the structures close to the surface to land surface properties as explained by Späth et al. (2016).
+Being already in autumn, most of the fields were harvested and we were thus able to make use of the WaTSeN stations.
+Here we measure the water content of the soil as an indication for the potential of evaporation and transpiration at the land surface.
+In Fig. 8c, the soil water content of the WaTSeN stations HFH 1-9 is given with respect to the distance to the WV DIAL.
+The course of the soil water content in Fig. 8c shows a minimum at 550 m distance and a maximum water content at 700 m.
+This agrees with the behavior of the atmospheric humidity observed with the lidar in the atmosphere above.

-In the region with low atmospheric humidity below was intertillage on the fields in a small growing stage.
-Closer and farer the fields were bare soil where higher evaporation is enabled according to higher soil water content.
-This observation displays how heterogenic landscape and corresponding atmospheric structures can be observed with scanning lidars and the soil sensor network within the LAFO instrumentation.
-This kind of observations allow to work on LAFO objective 2 regarding surface fluxes in heterogeneous terrain.
+In the region with low atmospheric humidity, inter-tillage in a small growing stage was present on the fields below.
+Closer and further away, the fields were made up of bare soil where higher evaporation is enabled according to the higher soil water content.
+This observation displays how heterogenic landscapes and corresponding atmospheric structures can be observed with scanning lidars and the soil sensor network within the LAFO instrumentation.
+These kinds of observations allow for work on LAFO objective 2 regarding surface fluxes in heterogeneous terrain.

-425 5 Summary and Outlook
+5 Summary and outlook